TheSighing/chimera/README.md

 Gathers context and text and stores these in relation to each other with level identifiers.

 #TODO:
-***Maintain context levels by removing lower level contexts if a higher context is found in the page.

 ***Replace complex words with definitions you find in the underlying link.